politas180/politas180-mods/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement
 ---

+### 📦 Mod Name
+Which mod is this feature request for?

+---

 ### 💡 Describe the Feature
 What should be added or improved?
+Be as specific as possible.

+---

 ### 🔍 Why Is It Needed?
-Explain how this feature improves the experience.
+How would this feature improve the gameplay or experience?

+---

 ### 📌 Additional Context
-(Optional) Images, mockups, or links:
+(Optional) Images, mockups, related mods, or links: